 - Fixed Predetermined Overhead: These are a fixed cost incurred for a particular period having a certain level of output produced with a given input.

-- Semi Variable predetermined overhead: It contains both variable and fixed components, therefore, some parts of the cost can be identified and some can’t be due to its variable nature.
+- Semi Variable predetermined overhead: It contains both variable and fixed components.
+Therefore, some parts of the cost can be identified, and some can’t be due to its variable nature.

 The Overhead costs can be Material, labor, manufacturing, selling, and distribution.

-In a company the management wants to calculate the predetermined overhead so that they can set aside some amount for the allocation of a cost unit.
+In a company, the management wants to calculate the predetermined overhead so that they can set aside some amount for the allocation of a cost unit.
 They use labor hours for the apportionment of its manufacturing cost.
 The manufacturing cost for the year has been calculated as $ 50,000.
 The labor hours estimated is 10,000 hours by the company.
-This is calculated following the past trends of the company.
+It is calculated following the past trends of the company.

 Therefore, by using the above formula we get,